 These trends will only continue to worsen, as our collective carbon emission rate continues to increase and positive feedback loops are activated, bringing us a catastrophic situation which is increasingly spiraling out of control.
 And yet, we have the power to halt this process by acting deliberately and collectively to reduce our own carbon emissions.

-Automobile use is one of the greatest contributors to CO2 emissions, responsible for approximately 10% annually worldwide.
-Meanwhile, American automobiles have a disproportionate impact: the United States has only 5% of the world’s population, yet owns 30% of the world’s automobiles, and contributes 45% of the world’s automotive CO2 emissions.
+Automobile use is one of the greatest contributors to CO2 emissions worldwide, and American automobiles have a disproportionate impact: the United States has only 5% of the world’s population, yet owns 30% of the world’s automobiles, and contributes 45% of the world’s automotive CO2 emissions.

 This means that those who are living in the United States not only have a unique responsibility to reduce our automobile emissions, we are also positioned to have a large impact on a global scale once we come together collectively and do so.
 This is a must, so that we not only reduce our own carbon footprint, but also are able to build momentum and organizing power to collectively change the course we are headed on.